How you can support NCSAM

 - Review your library collection to be sure you have current books about online safety for kids and parents.
-Create a special display of these books in honor of the month.
+Create a special display of these books to recognize NCSAM.

-- Review the library’s computer security policies and make sure they are up-to-date.
-Make sure all software is current and that computers are turned off when the library is closed.
+- Review the library’s computer security policies and make sure they are up to date.
+Make sure you keep a clean machine and all computers have the latest operating system, software, web browsers and anti-virus protection.
+Computers should also be turned off when the library is closed.